-- Check whether the object has an attribute called attribute. - Check whether the object has access to an association-end whose role (or type considered as role) looks like <attribute>. - If the object is compound, check whether the contained objects have an attribute called <attribute>. - If the object comes from an implicit variable: - If exactly one feature is found, resolution is stopped.
+- 1. Check whether the object has an attribute called <attribute>. - 2.
+Check whether the object has access to an association-end whose role (or type considered as role) looks like <attribute>. - 3.
+If the object comes from an implicit variable: - If exactly one feature is found, resolution is stopped. - If more features are found, then resolution is stopped, and an exception is thrown because there are more features which can be accessed in the same way. - Resolution ends and an exception is thrown because <attribute> cannot be resolved.

-- If more features are found, then resolution is stopped, and an exception is thrown because there are more features which can be accessed in the same way. - Resolution ends and an exception is thrown because <attribute> cannot be resolved. - If the object comes from an expression (i.e. member selection operator is used) - If exactly one feature is found, resolution is stopped. - If two attributes are found (i.e. an attribute of the compound object and an attribute of the contained objects), then resolution is stopped.
+4. If the object comes from an expression (i.e. member selection operator is used)

+- If exactly one feature is found, resolution is stopped. - If two attributes are found (i.e. an attribute of the compound object and an attribute of the contained objects), then resolution is stopped.
 If the member selection operator is ".", then the compound object's attribute is resolved, otherwise the other attribute is resolved. - If an attribute and an association-end are found (in this case the object is not compound, because it cannot have associations), then resolution is stopped and an exception is thrown because of ambiguity. - Resolution ends and an exception is thrown because <attribute> cannot be resolved.